 Each patient result from the Cologuard test was compared to the patient s colonoscopy result and the histopathologic diagnosis of any lesions that were discovered during colonoscopy and biopsied.
-The study population included 64 cancer patients and 752 patients with pre-cancerous polyps.
+The study population included 65 cancer patients and 752 patients with pre-cancerous polyps.

-We are currently in the process of submitting the results of our clinical trial to the FDA through a three part submission of a manufacturing module, analytical module, and clinical module.
-The manufacturing module was submitted to the FDA in

-December 2012 and the analytical module was submitted in February 2013.
-We expect to submit the clinical module in the second quarter of 2013
+We submitted the results of our clinical trial to the FDA through a three part submission of a manufacturing module, analytical module, and clinical module.
+The manufacturing module was submitted to the FDA in December 2012, the analytical module was submitted to the FDA in February 2013, and the clinical module was submitted to the FDA in June 2013.
+Our submission is currently under review by the FDA.